 - Alska – A secure platform created by an ovarian cancer survivor and healthcare professional.
 It helps patients and their caregivers better manage the details of care and more easily provide updates, coordinate tasks and store medical information.
 It is offered to MOCA members at no charge.
 You can see a demonstration of Alska here.
 To set up your care portal go to alska.com and click on the “Get Started” tab.
 Email firstname.lastname@example.org and tell them you were referred from MOCA.

-- Cancer Legal Line – Provides free legal information and resources for cancer patients and their loved ones.
+- Cancer Legal Care – Provides free legal information and resources for cancer patients and their loved ones.

 - Gilda’s Club – Emotional, social and psychological support community for everyone living with cancer.